PremModhaOfficial/notes/notes/vlan.md

 # Type of VLAN

 # How they are identified
+- *By frame tagging* #frame_tagging
 - Trunk Link is the link that comes to the vlan
-- it has to have vlan identifier to tell vla where to transmit
+- it has to have vlan identifier to tell vlan where to transmit
 - it strips this metadata when it forwards to the connected host
-- also inserts when it  cumunicates with the trunk
+- also inserts when it  comunicates with the trunk